RYC-98/GRA/README.md

 ### Prepare the data and models

-The dataset is the same as [VMI-FGSM](https://github.com/JHL-HUST/VT), you may put them in dev_data/.The [pretrained models](https://drive.google.com/drive/folders/10cFNVEhLpCatwECA6SPB-2g0q5zZyfaw) should be placed in models/.
+Thanks for the selfless contributions of previous work, we adopt the dataset provided in [VMI-FGSM](https://github.com/JHL-HUST/VT), you may put them in dev_data/.The [pretrained models](https://drive.google.com/drive/folders/10cFNVEhLpCatwECA6SPB-2g0q5zZyfaw) should be placed in models/.

 ### GRA